julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 **Was wormwood actually used by soldiers or in wartime?**

 Yes.
 In European folk history, *Artemisia absinthium* was carried by soldiers and travelers as a **bitter digestive**, **parasite deterrent**, and **preservative herb**.
-Because it thrives on disturbed ground—roadsides, camps, mass graves—it became symbolically tied to warfare, decay, and death.
+Because it thrives on disturbed ground: roadsides, camps, mass graves, it became symbolically tied to warfare, decay, and death.

 **Why is wormwood associated with death and bitterness in folklore?**

 Wormwood’s extreme bitterness made it a symbol of **harsh truth, mourning, and unavoidable fate**.
-In Biblical, Balkan, and wider European traditions, bitterness marked grief, exile, and the cost of war—both physical and spiritual.
+In Biblical, Balkan, and wider European traditions, bitterness marked grief, exile, and the cost of war, both physical and spiritual.

 **Is wormwood the same as mugwort?**